Kailan Ka Magiging Akin: Plot

 After Shirley gave birth, Ben sold baby Mariel to Adul because he was not the biological father.
 Before she would give Mariel up to Adul, who would go to the United States, she held her one last time and then went into despair.
-However, when she got into a verbal confrontation with the visa processing officer after Mariel's visa application was denied, she entrusted the child to her doctor cousin, Jaime Gatchalian, whose wife, Leila, a lawyer, opposed raising another orphan.
-With Mariel under the Gatchalians' care and Adul went to the United States, Jaime hired Dolor, a professional midwife who was responsible for Shirley giving birth, as her nanny, despite her lawyer boyfriend Ramir's objections.
-One day, when Dolor noticed her employer's wife being hostile to her and Mariel, Bito, the family's housekeeper, told her that she and Jaime used to be a happy married couple.
+However, after a verbal confrontation with the visa processing officer following the denial of Mariel's visa application, she entrusted the child to her doctor cousin, Jaime Gatchalian, whose wife, Leila, a lawyer, opposed raising another orphan.
+With Mariel under the Gatchalian couple's care and Adul gone to the United States, Jaime hired Dolor, the midwife who delivered Shirley, as her nanny, despite her lawyer boyfriend, Ramir, objecting.
+One day, when Dolor noticed her employer's wife being hostile toward her and Mariel, Bito, the family's housekeeper, told her that she and Jaime had once been a happy married couple.
 However, their marriage was strained after Leila devastatingly gave birth to their stillborn child.
 Later on, with Adul's help, Jaime adopted Tess as their child, though Leila chose to ignore her.

-On her birthday, Leila returns home but is angered when Dolor and baby Mariel appear.
-This causes Tess to blame Dolor and Mariel for ruining their lives, but the former reminds her that she is an orphan.
-On the following day, Tess forgave Dolor, who accepted it, and decided to help her take care of Mariel.
-Three days later, Leila became infuriated that her boss fired her for mishandling her client's case and neglecting her duties due to her long absence.
-Days and months later, Mariel's biological mother, Shirley, and, much to her happiness, she found that Mariel had been properly raised by the Gatchalians.
+On her birthday, Leila returns home, only to be angered when Dolor and baby Mariel appear.
+This prompts Tess to blame Dolor and Mariel for ruining their lives, but Dolor reminds her that she is an orphan.
+The next day, Tess forgave Dolor, who accepted it, and decided to help her care for Mariel.
+Three days later, Leila was infuriated when her boss fired her for mishandling her client's case and neglecting her duties because of her long absence.
+Days and months later, Mariel's biological mother, Shirley, found that the Gatchalians had properly raised Mariel.
 One day, Leila becomes more infuriated when Dolor uses the leftover vegetable dish to feed baby Mariel.
 With this, she violently expelled her and the baby out of the house, causing them to stay at Ramir's house.
 Much to Ramir's rage, he finds that Dolor spends most of her time taking care of Mariel, which causes him to have an affair with his law professor, Lyn.
-On the same day, Jaime shows up and begs Dolor to return home with baby Mariel, and days forward, Dolor and Shirley meet each other, with the latter asking the former about her daughter Mariel.
+On the same day, Jaime shows up and begs Dolor to return home with baby Mariel.
+Later, Dolor and Shirley meet, and the latter asks the former about her daughter, Mariel.